AntiMicroX/antimicrox/BUILDING.md

 #### Build Options for CMake

-There are a few application specific options that can be used when running cmake to build antimicroX.
+There are a few application specific options that can be used when running cmake to build antimicrox.
 The following file will attempt to list some of those options and describe their use in the project.